-We’ve all seen those lists of the world’s ‘Top 10 converting websites’ & thought ‘what could I do to get my site to those stratospheric levels?’.
+We’ve all seen those lists of the world’s ‘Top 10 converting websites’ and thought ‘what could I do to get my site to those stratospheric levels?’.

 This post explains why you probably wouldn’t want your site to be on one of those lists, and how you can change ‘conversion rate’ from a not-very-useful-at-all metric into a tool to help improve your site.